lucj/katacoda-scenarios/k0s/single-node/step5.md

 As this kubeconfig references an API Server on localhost, you need to replace `localhost:6443` with the URL added as  an additional SAN (Subject Alternative Name) in the step 3.

+Note: you can use Katacoda's editor for that purpose

-In the  kubeconfig file, the following part
+In the kubeconfig file, change the following part

 ```
 clusters: